reingart/pyfpdf/docs/reference/add_page.md

 The font which was set before calling is automatically restored.
 There is no need to call [set_font](set_font.md) again if you want to continue with the same font.
-Colors and line width also preserved.
+Colors and the line width are also preserved.

 The origin of the coordinate system is at the top-left corner and increasing ordinates go downwards.